olmax99/eksairflow/README.md

 implemented, which strictly allows ingress from internal network IPs only.
 The Airflow webserver can only be reached with the VPN activated.

-In a future version all Airflow EC2 services will be replaced by an EKS deployment.

 ---